transcovo/go-chpr-logger/README.md

 be logged.

 LOGGER_NAME - not yet implemented - The name of the logger.

-LOGENTRIES_TOKEN - not yet implemented - If provided, logs will be sent to logentries.

 LOGSTASH_HOST - not yet implemented - If provided, logs will be sent to logstash.